richardsrandall/richardview/docs/index.rst

 once they are created.
 Writing automation scripts, configuring new dashboards from existing widgets, and defining new widgets require as little coding as we could manage.

 The project can be installed using pip from PyPI_ and its source code is available on Github_.
+While it is in early development, it may be best to download and use the source from Github, since the author can then quickly send you patches for any use-case-specific bugs that become apparent.
+See the Overview page.

 .. _PyPI: https://pypi.org/project/richardview/
 .. _Github: https://github.com/richardsrandall/richardview